 Tom Quinlan is Director of the Religious Education Office for the Diocese of Joliet, IL.

-This article was written by the Catechist Staff and appeared in Catechist magazine, August 2010.
+This article was originally published in Catechist magazine, August 2010.